 Select the Type of Mirror that Suits Your Needs

-This is the most common type and they are great for general use.
-They are easy to transport and are normally dual sided so you can select which side you prefer.
+Tabletop is the most common type and is great for general use.
+They are easy to transport and are normally dual-sided with one side magnified, so you can select which side you prefer.

 They can be quite fragile if poorly built, so they aren’t great for traveling.

-Some handheld models can stand up on a table top but can be folded away for safe transport.
+A handheld or compact mirror is a perfect choice if you want to travel with a mirror.
+Some handheld models can stand up on a tabletop but can be folded away for safe transport.

-They fit well into a purse, allowing you to freshen up your makeup on the go.
+They fit well in a purse or tote and often have a double-sided option, including one with magnification, allowing you to freshen up your makeup on the go.

-This type of mirror is ideal if you want to see your face from every angle to make adjustments to a flawless look.
+This type of mirror is ideal if you want to see your face from every angle to make adjustments and have the magnification option.